US Judge in Decade-Long Struggle Affirms First Amendment Right to Access ‘On Receipt’

 Traveling with them on the other side of the litigation’s long road, and arguing for the clerk, were Robert Naeve, Cary Sullivan and Erica Reilley, all with Jones Day.

-“After nearly a decade of litigation, the Ninth Circuit’s detailed ruling in Planet III should have finally put this case to rest,” wrote Gee.
-“Instead, Ventura Superior Court attempts to seize on what should be a routine procedural matter—implementing the appellate court’s mandate—to relitigate issues that either the Ninth Circuit already decided, or that the District Court already decided and which Ventura Superior Court failed to challenge on appeal.”
+“After nearly a decade of litigation, the Ninth Circuit’s detailed ruling in Planet III should have finally put this case to rest,” wrote Judge Gee.
+“Instead, Ventura Superior Court attempts to seize on what should be a routine procedural matter — implementing the appellate court’s mandate — to relitigate issues that either the Ninth Circuit already decided, or that the District Court already decided and which Ventura Superior Court failed to challenge on appeal.”

-She overruled the objections from the clerk’s lawyers and adopted the key portions of Judge Otero’s ruling that had been affirmed by the Ninth Circuit in Planet III, that a First Amendment right of access to newly filed civil complaints, in both paper and electronic form, “attaches when new complaints are received by a court, rather than after they are “processed” — i.e., rather than after the performance of administrative tasks that follow the court’s receipt of a new complaint.”
+She overruled the objections from the clerk’s lawyers and adopted the key portions of Judge Otero’s ruling that had been affirmed by the Ninth Circuit in Planet III: that a First Amendment right of access to newly filed civil complaints, in both paper and electronic form, “attaches when new complaints are received by a court, rather than after they are “processed” — i.e., rather than after the performance of administrative tasks that follow the court’s receipt of a new complaint.”

 The clarity of Gee’s ruling falls into the murk of a nationwide struggle over access that is hardly settled.